 The information provided will be used as input to the POs’ biennial technology gap prioritization process, and may be publicly released, in whole or in part, on the POs’ websites and in other publications.

-Identify Strategic Mission(s) Enhanced or Enabled by Closing this Technology Gap: Indicate which strategic mission(s) will be enabled or enhanced by closing this gap and reference where it is mentioned in the Astro2020
+Identify Strategic Mission(s) Enhanced or Enabled by Closing this Technology Gap: Indicate which strategic mission(s) will be enabled or enhanced by closing this gap and reference where it is mentioned in the Astro2020.

 Brief Description of the Technology Capability Needed: Describe the technology capability gap and associated key performance parameters in 100 – 150 words.
 Please describe a technology capability gap, (e.g., “Single-photon-counting, high-QE, megapixel UV/Vis detector”) not a specific implementation approach to fill such a gap (e.g., not “Megapixel UV/Vis EMCCDs,” not because there is anything intrinsically wrong with EMCCDs, but they are a specific solution, not a technology gap.
 Potential solutions and their state of the art (SOTA) are to be described in the next section).